-iii) the right-of-way being conveyed to the Town and the subject lands receiving the additional building height permissions are part of the same development site owned by a single landowner or landowner group; and iv) the right-of-way being conveyed to the Town and the subject lands receiving the additional building height permissions are being considered under the same planning application or part of a phased development within the block b) The additional building height that may be considered in conjunction with subsection (a) above shall be limited to the following: i) For a future local road, gross floor area of no more than 5 times the area of the right-of-way of the future road that is to be conveyed to the Town may exceed the maximum building heights shown on Schedule L2; and/or, ii) For a future arterial road, gross floor area of no more than 2 times the area of the right-of-way of the future road that is to be conveyed to the Town may exceed the maximum building heights shown on Schedule L2. iii) The maximum additional building height that can applied to a single tower shall be 12 storeys. c) The transfer of height(s) for future roads as set out above shall be secured through an agreement as part of a Draft Plan of Subdivision.
-Rezoning or Site Plan Approval.
-20.8.4 Landowners' Agreement(s)/Cost Sharing a) Based on Halton Region's 10 Year Capital Plans, the Region will enter into Cost Sharing Agreements with landowners based on Town approved block plans.
-The Town may enter into cost sharing agreement with land owners to address the provision parkland, parking, infrastructure and servicing and other matters to be addressed.
-20.8.5 Implementation Strategy The Town shall develop, in conjunction with the Region, the Province and Metrolinx, implementation strategies to address: a) parkland and a parks strategy for Midtown Oakville; b) transportation and transit initiatives; c) streetscape plans;
+iii) the right-of-way being conveyed to the Town and the subject lands receiving the additional building height permissions are part of the same development site owned by a single landowner or landowner group; and iv) the right-of-way being conveyed to the Town and the subject lands receiving the additional building height permissions are being considered under the same planning application or part of a phased development within the block b) The additional building height that may be considered in conjunction with subsection (a) above shall be limited to the following: i) For a future local road, gross floor area of no more than 5 times the area of the right-of-way of the future road that is to be conveyed to the Town may exceed the maximum building heights shown on Schedule L2; and/or, ii) For a future arterial road, gross floor area of no more than 2 times the area of the right-of-way of the future road that is to be conveyed to the Town may exceed the maximum building heights shown on Schedule L2. iii) The maximum additional building height that can applied to a single tower shall be 12 storeys.
+Deleted: 0 c) The transfer of height(s) for future roads as set out above shall be secured through an agreement as part of a Draft Plan of Subdivision, Rezoning or Site Plan Approval.
+20.8.4 Landowners' Agreement(s)/Cost Sharing a) Based on Halton Region's 10 Year Capital Plans, the Region will enter into Cost Sharing Agreements with landowners based on Town approved block plans b) The Town may enter into cost sharing agreement with land owners to address the provision parkland, parking, infrastructure and servicing and other matters to be addressed.
+20.8.5 Implementation Strategy Deleted: Development within the Lyons, Trafalgar or Chartwell District shall only be permitted to proceed when The Town shall develop, in conjunction with the Region, the Province and Metrolinx, implementation strategies to address: a significant number of landowners within the applicable district have entered into a cost sharing agreement among themselves to ensure that the costs associated with a) parkland and a parks strategy for Midtown Oakville; development, including but not limited to the provision of parkland, parking, infrastructure and servicing, are b) transportation and transit initiatives; distributed in a fair and equitable manner among landowners. ¶ b) Individual developments in Midtown shall generally not c) streetscape plans; b) individual developments in Middown shall generally not be approved until the subject landowner has become a party to the applicable landowners' cost sharing agreement.